RouleThomas/Akizu_Lab/002_scRNAseq/006__Kim/labnote.md

 Starting cluster = NSC_proliferative_1; express Hopx genes / end cluster = DG_GC

+--> In the end I used the trajectvory 2 here, corresponding to starting with NSC_quiescent!

 Lets **isolate the cell types** first; follow same method as Kcnc1 project (`002*/005*`)